check222/imageWindowMaker/README.md

 Download the project and add the jupyter notebook file to the same folder where the image you want to look at is located.

 ![Image of UI](windowMakerUI.png)

+imageWindowMaker by Griffin Galimi is licensed under CC BY 4.0CC iconby icon